 2. Wildlife Watching

-Elephants, lions, giraffes, hippos, impalas; Uganda is the country par excellence for spotting African wildlife.
+Elephants, lions, giraffes, hippos, and impalas; Uganda is the country par excellence for spotting African wildlife.
 Queen Elizabeth National Park is one of the largest and most famous parks in the country.
 Elephants walk around here in large herds and the lions climb trees to rest on the upper branches of old fig trees.
 In the water, it suffocates from the hippos, and herds of antelope rage past you.

 The Kibale National Park is a travel destination for primate lovers.
 In this relatively small park, you will find hundreds of screaming chimpanzees.
 It is as good to search if you want to spot them because these primates do not show themselves easily.
 But if you go out with a guide, you should be able to admire a few.
 Otherwise, you will always enjoy the other monkeys in the Kibale Forest National Park, such as black and white colobus monkeys, red-tailed monkeys, and olive baboons.